Fix OpenClaw Telegram Errors: 401, Silent Bots, and Pairing Failures

 401 unauthorized: your bot token is wrong

-- Token is typed wrong.
-Extra space, missing character, wrong environment variable.
+- Token typo - Extra space, missing character, pasted into wrong field

-- Token was revoked.
-You regenerated it in BotFather and forgot to update config.
+- Token revoked - You regenerated it in BotFather but forgot to update your config

-- Token is for the wrong bot.
-You have multiple bots and copied the wrong token.
+- Wrong bot - You have multiple bots and grabbed the wrong token

 Stop the gateway first: